Alonso de Ojeda: First voyage to Venezuela

 On returning to Spain, Ojeda was commissioned by the Catholic Monarchs, without the permission of Columbus, to sail for America again, which he did on 18 May 1499 with three caravels.
 He travelled with the pilot and cartographer Juan de la Cosa and the Italian navigator Amerigo Vespucci.
+While Columbus had touched a small portion of Venezuelan coast in 1498, it was only after this voyage that sustained contact with indigenous people was established.
 This was the first of a series of what have become known as the "minor journeys" or "Andalusian journeys" that were made to the New World.

 On leaving Spain the flotilla sailed along the west coast of Africa to Cape Verde before taking the same route that Columbus had used a year before on his third voyage.
 After making landfall Vespucci decided to separate from the flotilla and he sailed south towards Brazil.
 The main flotilla arrived at the mouths of the rivers Essequibo and Orinoco in the Gulf of Paria.
 It also visited the peninsulas of Paria and Araya, the islands of Trinidad and Margarita and traveled along the continental coast, always in search of a passage towards India.
 The flotilla then sailed along the Paraguaná Peninsula and sighted the island of Curacao, which was named Giants Island as the indigenous people that were seen were thought to be giants.
 During the same journey, he constructed a ship and visited the islands of Aruba and the Las Aves archipelago.